မြန်မာနိုင်ငံမှအလင်းများ

 Despite this dire situation, Myanmar rarely receives attention on the global stage.

-Many Lights Myanmar is sharing yoga classes by donation to 1) shine a light on Myanmar and 2) raise funds to support efforts by friends in Myanmar because people in Myanmar know best how to support their communities.
+Many Lights Myanmar is sharing yoga classes by donation to 1) shine a light on Myanmar, 2) raise funds to support efforts by friends in Myanmar because people in Myanmar know best how to support their communities and 3) to practise in solidarity with a globally community whose hearts are with Myanmar.

 -